Planning for Career and College

 Undocumented students should see their school counselor to further discuss financial aid options.

-#1: Utilize Naviance and our CHS Scholarship Listing.
+#1: Utilize our CHS Scholarship Listing.

-These two sources present the same information on scholarships we consider most relevant for CHS students, organized chronologically by deadline.
+Information on scholarships we consider most relevant for CHS students, organized chronologically by deadline.

 #2: Look carefully at scholarship information on the websites of schools to which you are applying.